 Michael J. Derderian (“Mike”) represents businesses, nonprofits, colleges, and universities in employment and commercial matters with the goal of achieving the most efficient and effective results possible.
-Whether his clients’ issues relate to day-to-day business operations or an anticipated dispute, Mike knows the importance of providing sound legal advice based on the facts that may unfold in litigation.
 Drawing upon his experience as a practitioner and law clerk at the federal trial and appellate levels, Mike provides strategic advice to clients on their compliance with state and federal employment laws and risk of legal exposure.
 He also works closely with clients to draft and review employer policies and handbooks.

 Before joining Hirsch Roberts Weinstein, Mike litigated complex commercial disputes and advised clients involved in government investigations and enforcement proceedings for firms located in New York and Boston.